Hashbrown Breakfast Casserole

 Serving Suggestions

-It pairs naturally with salsa on the side — a spoonful over each slice adds acidity that cuts through the richness of the egg and cheese and makes the whole thing taste brighter.
-Hot sauce works the same way.
+It naturally goes with salsa on the side – spooning some over each slice adds acidity that cuts the richness of the egg and cheese and brightens the whole thing up.
+The same goes for hot sauce.
+They’re not required, but having them makes the casserole taste better.

 Storage and Reheating

-It’s better made fresh or refrigerated for a few days.
-The good news is it reheats well enough that leftovers on day two or three don’t feel like a compromise.
+I would not recommend freezing this one.
+Once thawed, the potato crust will lose its texture and the custard will become watery.
+It’s best made fresh or can be refrigerated for a few days.
+The good news is it reheats well so leftovers on day two or three don’t feel like a compromise.

 Frequently Asked Questions